GDave50/Cloud-Coverage-Calculator/README.md

 This script will show the cloud-detected image in your machine's default image application and print the calculated cloud coverage based on the corresponding image.
 Note that "True" was used in this example which denotes that the image was taken during daylight.

+### get_waterspouts()

+Detects waterspouts in your image.
+This function is very good at detecting waterspouts, but unfortunately is also very good at falsely detecting waterspouts.
+We recommend using caution if you choose to implement automated email notifications in *get_all()*.

+Arguments:

+- sky_image_path: filepath to image of a sky that has been cropped at the horizon.

+If waterspouts are detected, returns:

+- new Image with red boxes overlaid on detected waterspouts

+- True

+If *no* waterspouts are detected, returns:

+- None

+- False

+Example:

+    from cloudcoverage import cloudcoverage
+    from PIL import Image

+    path = <your_image_path>
+    waterspout_image, waterspouts_detected = cloudcoverage.get_waterspouts(image)

+    if waterspouts_detected:
+        waterspout_image.show()

+    else:
+        print "No waterspouts detected."

+This script will show the waterspout-detected image in your machine's default image application if waterspouts were found.